maxim2266/mvr/README.md

 ## Limitations
 - The package has **no way** of intercepting calls to terminating functions like `log.Fatal()` or `os.Exit()`, and no guarantees can be given if any of those functions is invoked.
-- The package replaces the `io.Writer` used by the standard logger, so the writer should not be replaced again by the application;
+- The package replaces the `io.Writer` used by the standard logger, so the writer must not be replaced again after `mvr.Run()` has started;
 - Only goroutines started via the package API are waited on before termination;
 - The package does not handle panics, although certain effort has been made to make sure resources are released when a panic is triggered.

 #### Project status
-Tested on Linux Mint 18.3 using Go version 1.10.3.
+Tested on Linux Mint 19.2 using Go version 1.13.3.